 The best evidence is for asthma sufferers.
 Several studies have shown significant improvements—like easier breathing, less stuffy noses, and reduced need for treatment—for both children and adults with asthma.
 (Many of the studies were done on people with pets, by the way.)

 A high-quality HEPA filter like the Alen BreatheSmart will at least eliminate allergens like dust, pollen, and pet dander which will definitely help you breathe easier.
 The Airmega 400 can reportedly clean the air in up to 1,500 square feet of space, has a smart mode so it adjusts the filtration speed depending on how clean the room already is.
-The Coway AP-0512NH is cute and compact, perfect for a bedroom, home office, or any other small space.

 And what about capturing cold and flu germs?
 Bacteria, mold, and viruses are mostly too small for HEPA filters to grab.
 Some old-school electronic filters claimed to kill germs using ozone, but they quickly fell out of favor because ozone itself is a lung irritant (not a good trade, if you ask me).

 There are, however, new models that claim to do some pretty amazing stuff.
 The Molekule is a techy purifier that uses free radicals to oxidize pollutants in the air and claims to be “able to destroy pollutants 1,000 times smaller than traditional HEPA filters.”
 Research the company provides shows its purifier is effective at capturing and destroying bacteria, viruses, black mold, and even volatile organic compounds (like chemicals released from paint or cleaning supplies).
 It’s pricey, but with all those benefits, it might be the difference between you sick and healthy, and you can’t put a price on that.